raikrahul/book_linuxkernel_blockdrv/create_ramdisk.md

 reference: https://lwn.net/Articles/175432/

 Radix tree is used for page handling in Linux kernel.
 A driver allocates a page and adds into the radix tree with key value.
-Key value could be any number such as page number.
+Key value could be any number such as the page number.
 So we will use the number of sector stored in the page.
 When we need to read a sector, we will pass the number of sector to the radix tree and get a page which has data of the sector.

 The detail for implementation of the radix tree is beyond of this document.
 Please read "Understanding the Linux kernel" book that describe the implementation of the radix tree in detail.
-We will not care about the internal of the radix tree implementation, but only use it.
+We will not care about the internals of the radix tree implementation, but only use it.

 ### struct radix_tree_root